microsoft/moaw/workshops/serverless-overview/workshop.md

 ### Create an Event Grid

+The Event Grid is an event broker that you can use to integrate applications using events.
+The different events are delivered by Event Grid to subscribers such as applications, Azure services, or any endpoint to which Event Grid has network access.
+The source of those events can be other applications, SaaS services and Azure services

 Next step is to setup a way to listen to the audios files uploaded by the user in the storage account container.
-To start, we will upload them directly using the [Azure Portal][az-portal] and further in the lab we will use a user interface and a dedicated API.
+To start, we will upload them directly using the [Azure Portal][az-portal] and further in the labs we will use a user interface and a dedicated API.

-To detect the upload you will use a service called Event Grid, and use the `System topic`.
+To detect the upload you will use the `System topic` functionality of the Event Grid service.

 The naming convention for Event Grid topics is: `egst-<environment>-<region>-<application-name>-<owner>-<instance>`.